John Whitlinger: Coaching career

 Whitlinger coached the Stanford men's tennis team as an associate from 1987 to 2004, and as head coach from 2005 until his retirement in 2014.
-He coached KC Corkery and Sam Worburg to the 2004 NCAA Doubles Championship and Bradley Klahn to the 2010 NCAA Singles Championship.
+He coached KC Corkery and Sam Warburg to the 2004 NCAA Doubles Championship and Bradley Klahn to the 2010 NCAA Singles Championship.

 Personal

+Whitlinger married his wife, Jan Martin, in 1980.
 Whitlinger's son J.J.
 (John Jr.) Whitlinger is a men's tennis coach at Furman University.
+His daughter, Dr. Claire Whitlinger, is a Professor of Sociology at Furman University.
 He has two nieces who are professional tennis players, Teri and Tami Whitlinger, and he is the son of former professional basketball player Warren Whitlinger.